Fenchel-Young Estimators of Perturbed Utility Models: Foundations of Perturbed Utility Models

-The choice probability vector $\mathbf{p}_n$ is defined as the unique solution to the following convex optimization problem:

-where $\Lambda: \Delta \to \mathbb{R} \cup \{ \infty \}$ is the \textit{perturbation function} (or regularizer).
-We assume $\Lambda$ satisfies the following standard regularity conditions: \begin{itemize} \item[(A1)] $\Lambda$ is strictly convex on the relative interior of $\Delta$. \item[(A2)] $\Lambda$ is continuously differentiable on the relative interior of $\Delta$. \item[(A3)] The gradient of $\Lambda$ diverges at the boundary of $\Delta$ (for models with full support) or admits a subgradient structure allowing for corner solutions. \end{itemize}
+where $\Lambda: \Delta \to \mathbb{R} \cup \{ \infty \}$ is the \textit{perturbation function}.
+We assume $\Lambda$ satisfies the following standard regularity conditions: \begin{itemize} \item[(A1)] $\Lambda$ is strictly convex. \item[(A2)] $\Lambda$ is continuously differentiable on the relative interior of $\Delta$. \item[(A3)] (For models with full support) The gradient of $\Lambda$ diverges at the boundary of $\Delta$ or admits a subgradient structure allowing for corner solutions. \end{itemize}